Palestinian opens fire in West Bank settlement, wounding 5 people before being killed

 The shooting outside a shopping mall in the sprawling Jewish settlement of Maale Adumim, in the occupied West Bank, was the latest in the most violent stretch of the Israeli-Palestinian conflict in the territory in nearly two decades.

+In an audio clip purportedly recorded by the assailant and shared on social media, he vows to “die for the sake of Allah” and asks that his attack “not be claimed by any political faction.”

+"This operation is a natural response to the storming of the sacred Al-Aqsa Mosque," Islamic Jihad spokesman Tariq Salami said, referring to a visit to the sensitive Jerusalem holy site by hard-line Israeli National Security Minister Itamar Ben-Gvir and thousands of other religious Jews last week.
+The contested compound has long been a flashpoint for violence between Israelis and Palestinians.

-Health officials did not immediately identify the Palestinian, whose body was laying in a black plastic body bag on a sidewalk.
-Israeli media named him as Mohannad al-Mazraa from Azariya, a West Bank town just east of Jerusalem.
+The Palestinian Health Ministry identified the assailant as 20-year-old Muhannad al-Mazraa from Azariya, a West Bank town just east of Jerusalem.

-The attacker wounded at least six people, Israel's rescue service said.
-The men, in moderate to serious condition, ranged in age from 14 to 40 years old, it added.
+The attacker wounded at least five people, Israel's rescue service said.
+The men, ranging in age from 14 to 40 years old, were fully conscious and in moderate to serious condition, it added.

 Fighting between Israel and the Palestinians in the West Bank intensified early last year when Israel launched near-nightly raids into Palestinian areas in the West Bank in response to a spate of Palestinian attacks against Israelis.